CHIMNEY CORNER REAL ESTATE

 Today, visitors and residents are safe from cannon fire, but the quiet enclave maintains the sense of security established all those years ago by the Greenwich men.

 The multi-million dollar homes in Chimney Corner are all premier Greenwich waterfront estates.
-A private neighborhood neighborhood within a private, gated neighborhood, Chimney Corner is for those looking for the exclusivity security and amenities of a neighborhood association off limits to the general public.
+A private neighborhood within a gated community, Chimney Corner real estate is for those looking for the exclusivity security and amenities of a neighborhood association off limits to the general public.

 Indian Harbor, where Chimney Corner is located, is home to the famed Indian Harbor Yacht Club, the central feature of the neighborhood.
 The neighborhood, with its direct access to Long Island Sound, is one of the leading sailing communities in the area.
 The club is conveniently close to New York and Newport, offering stunning views, a full service restaurant and bar, mooring facilities and an active junior and adult sailing program.
 Though the club is primarily used for personally owned yachts and pleasure boats, it has a long history of competitive races and is a founding member of the National Sailing Hall of Fame.
 In a 1989 article, the New York Times wrote that, “Indian Harbor ranks among the most influential institutions of its kind in the country.

 Walking distance from Chimney Corner, Bruce Park offers space for a variety of activities, including walking and jogging on a marked and measured trail, bicycling, and picnicking.